 Our Class A Common Stock is traded over-the-counter under the symbol "BMNM".
-As of March 11, 2022, we had share \$0,58C,Jass A Common Stock issued and outstanding, which were held by 102 shareholders of record and 912 beneficial whineeshares were held in "street name" by brokers and depository institutions.
+As of March 11, 2022, we had 10,531,772 shares of Class A Common Stock issued and outstanding, which were held by 102 shareholders of record and 912 beneficial owners whose shares were held in "street name" by brokers and depository institutions.

-As of March 11, 2022, we had 31,938 shares of Class B Common Stock outstanding, which were held by 2 holders of record 31,938 shares of Class C Common Stock outstanding, which were held by one holder of record.
-There is no established public marking for our Class B Common Stock or Class C Common Stock.
+As of March 11, 2022, we had 31,938 shares of Class B Common Stock outstanding, which were held by 2 holders of record and 31,938 shares of Class C Common Stock outstanding, which were held by one holder of record.
+There is no established public trading market for our Class B Common Stock or Class C Common Stock.